When Mental And Emotional Pain Becomes Physical: Depression's Effect On The Body

 There are many places where you can find a therapist to meet with.
 You can ask your general practitioner for a referral, or you can check with your health insurance company or your religious organization.

 The very symptoms you’re trying to alleviate can sometimes get in the way of seeking treatment for depression, though.
-Physical and emotional/mental pain both have the potential to keep you couped up at home instead of going out in public for daily tasks like doctor’s or therapist’s appointments.
+Both physical pain and emotional/mental pain have the potential to keep you couped up at home instead of going out in public for daily tasks like doctor’s or therapist’s appointments.
 In these cases, you might be better off scheduling sessions with an online therapist.
 Internet-based counseling enables you to meet with your mental health care provider from the comfort of home.
 Plus, you can schedule an appointment during a time that’s most convenient for you, whether day or night.

 There's not one right or wrong way to treat depression.
 The research shows that online therapy is a suitable alternative to in-person counseling for treating a variety of conditions, including depression.
 One meta-analysis confirmed that the results of internet-based therapy are comparable to those associated with more traditional, office-based therapy.